Dean of Academic Studies, Mr Andrew Pateman, has consistently been a strong advocate for students to reach their personal best.

 One of the alternative activities I did with that class was teaching them how to write computer programs for their ClassPad (Graphics Calculator) to solve problems.
-The newer maths curriculum required the usage of the ClassPad so Mr Sheppard and I decided to write up the ClassPad activities series into a textbook.
+The newer Mathematics curriculum required the usage of the ClassPad, so Mr Sheppard and I decided to write up the ClassPad activities series into a textbook.
 It is designed to guide students through using technology to support mathematics learning.
-The series was never intended to make money but did it provide an income stream for the Mathematics Association of Western Australia.
+The series was never intended to make money but provided an income stream for the Mathematics Association of Western Australia.

 How do you become a top student in Mathematics?

 My first tip would be to look up!
 As a teacher, you will see your top students look up every time the teacher speaks.
 They will make eye contact, they will engage in every conversation and every bit of teaching instruction, and you can tell they will take that information in.
-This is when you are talking about the ‘one-percenters’, or harder problems that tricked a few people in an exercise or test.
+When you are talking about the ‘one-percenters’ or harder problems that tricked a few people in an exercise or test.
 They are the things that the top students are always on top of, and that’s how they differentiate themselves.

 My second tip would be to make study notes.
 Students who allocate time to synthesise what is taught in class, such as taking notes on key concepts and useful examples, are the students who do best.